patroytall/patrick-roy-me/src/articles/001-determinism-rules.md

 But "we" are different you say!
 Of course, you are different.
 Step back.
 Is your difference worth the cost of your exceptions?
 Because at the end of the day, "WE" run a business.
 Informing of the merits will go a long way in striving toward absolutes.

+Enforcing absolutes is a hard task.
+Even when well communicated, adopting a standard requires coordination and dedication.
+Team freedom is important because they often know better and must be listened to.
+The goal is to create a movement toward the objective.
+To get champions to propagate practices which augments the organization.
+In one organization I worked for, we had two primary development tools.
+The split was about 50/50.
+It took nine months to move to a single tool; one developer at a time voluntarily.
+The gain was substantial in the long run as only one set of configuration and plugins needed to be supported.

+### There is no "what if" in agile

 ### Code formatting convention

 Code formatting has triggered debates throughout computer programming history.
 Individuals have not relinquish their individuality for years in the name of betterness.
 Code formatters have evolved and become a blessing but still you can configure them to your project liking which leads to debates.